 Many common weight loss interventions are not fully covered by Medicare.
 These include:

-• Weight loss programs such as Weight Watchers (WW) or Nutrisystem
+- Weight loss programs such as Weight Watchers (WW) or Nutrisystem

-• Weight loss meal delivery services
+- Weight loss meal delivery services

-• Cosmetic procedures, such as liposuction
+- Cosmetic procedures, such as liposuction

 Drug therapy is a key treatment component for certain groups of older adults living with obesity.
-It can be used to complement other treatment approaches covered by Medicare and enhance the individual’s success.
+It can be used to complement other treatment approaches covered by Medicare and enhance the person’s success.
 Medicare’s non-coverage of AOMs creates a gap in the continuum of care.
 It also limits treatment choices for beneficiaries, which can pose challenges for patients with low income.4

 Expanding Medicare coverage for adults with obesity

-Including FDA-approved medications and other anti-obesity treatments in Medicare coverage would help more older adults actively manage their weight and reduce their health risks.
-Providing access to diverse therapy options is an essential part of equitable, person-centered care delivery.
-Certain advocacy groups, such as the Obesity Action Coalition (OAC), are currently working on legislation to broaden access to treatment options for Medicare beneficiaries affected by obesity.
-For example, the Treat and Reduce Obesity Act (TROA) is a bipartisan bill designed to enable CMS to clarify that FDA-approved anti-obesity medications may be covered under Part D.
+Certain advocacy groups, such as the Obesity Action Coalition (OAC), are working on legislation to broaden access to treatment options for Medicare beneficiaries affected by obesity.
+For example, the Treat and Reduce Obesity Act (TROA) is a bipartisan bill designed to enable CMS to clarify that FDA-approved anti-obesity medications may be covered under Part D. Recently, though, a new proposed rule by the Centers for Medicare & Medicaid Services (CMS) would no longer exclude AOMs under Medicare Part D and would "require Medicaid programs to cover these medications when used to treat obesity."

-Leverage the Obesity Bill of Rights, a set of 8 patient-centered principles established so that people with obesity will be screened, diagnosed, counseled, and treated according to medical guidelines and no longer face widespread weight bias and ageism within the health care system or exclusionary coverage policies by insurers and government agencies.
-Launched on Jan.
-31, 2024, the Obesity Bill of Rights is endorsed by nearly 50 national obesity and chronic disease organizations.
-Find out more at right2obesitycare.org.
+Learn about the Obesity Bill of Rights, a set of eight patient-centered principles established to ensure people with obesity are screened, diagnosed, counseled, and treated according to medical guidelines.
+It aims to eliminate widespread weight bias and ageism within the health care system or exclusionary coverage policies by insurers and government agencies.

 Sources